 HAVE YOU GOT WHAT IT TAKES?

-Schools Aerospace Challenge helps 16-18 year olds enter the real world of aviation and engineering, with the chance to attend a residential summer school packed with exclusive events and experiences, and prizes of up to £3,000.
+Schools Aerospace Challenge helps 16-18 year olds enter the real world of aviation and engineering, with the chance to attend a residential summer school packed with exclusive events and experiences, and 5 prizes of £1,000 to be won.

 The challenge?
 Put your team’s imagination and skills to the test by submitting design solutions to a realistic challenge set by the Royal Air Force, one of our main sponsors.

 Teams must include three members, supported by an adult sponsor from their school, Air Training Corp squadron or other recognised youth organisation.
-Each team must submit their final design solution on no more than five sides of A4 by 1 June 2019.
+Each team must submit their final design solution on no more than five pages (sides) of A4 by midnight on 31st May 2020.

 The top 12 entries will be selected by a panel of judges, the Challenge Directors.
-Shortlisted teams will be notified by mid-June and invited to attend a week-long aerospace experience Summer School on Cranfield University campus been 21 – 26th July 2019.
+Shortlisted teams will be notified by mid-June and invited to attend a week-long aerospace experience Summer School on Cranfield University campus from 26th July to 31st July 2020.

 Individual team performance at Cranfield counts towards the overall selection of the winning teams.
-The teams will receive their prizes (£3,000 for the winners and £1,000 each to the two runners up) at a formal Awards Ceremony/Reception – dates TBC – at the prestigious Institution of Mechanical Engineers headquarters in central London.
+The 5 top teams will receive their prizes £1,000 each at a formal Awards Ceremony/Reception on Monday 23rd November 2020 at the prestigious Institution of Mechanical Engineers headquarters in central London.
 The teams present their designs to a distinguished audience of aerospace industry professionals – the Royal Air Force Chief of Air Staff will be the guest of honour and will present the awards.
-The winning team will also receive the Schools Aerospace Challenge Trophy, presented by Cranfield University.
+The winning team will also receive the Schools Aerospace Challenge Trophy, presented by Hybrid Air Vehicles.